 - Improve health and promote access to Minnesota’s natural resources through construction and maintenance of state park bridges, trails, and buildings.

 The backlog of needs is great and will take years to fully address, but these investments are a guaranteed way to create jobs in the construction industry.
-Senator Marty supports public infrastructure investment that puts Minnesotans to work, not by using public funds to subsidize private business developers for professional sports facilities or other private business developments, but by making critical investments in meeting public needs.
+Senator Marty supports public infrastructure investment that puts Minnesotans to work, not by using public funds to subsidize billionaires for professional sports facilities or other private business developments, but by making critical investments in meeting public needs.